Commitment to Galicia

 Commitment to Galicia (Spanish: Compromiso por Galicia, CxG) is a Galician political party with a Galician nationalist, progressive ideology.

 Ideology

-CxG proposed to reform the Galician electoral law to create a single Galician constituency, in both the autonomic and general elections, the implementation of open lists as well as a better of public transparency and promoting citizenship participation by the ILPs, the removal of the provinces and the limitation of mandates of the elected officials.
+CxG proposed to reform the Galician electoral law to create a single Galician constituency, in both the autonomic and general elections, the implementation of open lists as well as open government and promoting citizenship participation by the ILPs, the removal of the provinces and the limitation of mandates of the elected officials.

 CxG considers Galicia as a "nation in terms society and culture".
 Unlike other Galician nationalist organizations, CxG does not want independence or total sovereignty for Galicia, but a multinational and republican Spain.
-The party also accepts capitalism, but defends a strog welfare state and social democratic public policies.
+The party also accepts capitalism, but defends a strong welfare state and social democratic public policies.
 The party is also pro-European.

 History

 The party was formed in December 2012, in its first National Congress.
 The previous organizations were partially dissolved, not allowing the new organization double militancy.